AdrianGundersen/Physics_projects/Project4/README.md

     "write_to_file":
     {
-        "enabled": true, // whether to write results to file "observables": ["energy", "magnetization"], // what observables to write "type": "txt", // file type: "txt" (only txt supported currently) "delimiter": ",", // delimiter for txt files "precision": 6, // number of decimal places
+        "enabled": true, // whether to write results to file "observables": ["e", "m"], // what observables to write "type": "txt", // file type: "txt" (only txt supported currently) "delimiter": ",", // delimiter for txt files "precision": 6, // number of decimal places